cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 Such filtering ensures that the analysis centers on taxa both prevalent and abundant, enhancing result reliability by excluding potential outliers or noise.

-For those directly analyzing entities like OTU, ASV, Gene, KEGG, etc., that don't require aggregation, it's recommended to set the `feature.level` parameter to "original".
+For those directly analyzing entities like OTU, ASV, Gene, KEGG, etc., that don't require aggregation, it's recommended to set the `feature.level` parameter to `"original"`.

 Furthermore, when interpreting the results, it's essential to understand the role of `feature.sig.level` and `feature.mt.method` parameters:

-* **`feature.sig.level`**: This parameter determines the significance level, primarily influencing the position of the dashed lines in the volcano plot.
+* `feature.sig.level`: This parameter determines the significance level, primarily influencing the position of the dashed lines in the volcano plot.
 It sets the threshold for distinguishing between significant and non-significant differences in taxa abundance.
-* **`feature.mt.method`**: There are two options available for this parameter: "fdr" (False Discovery Rate) and "none".
+* `feature.mt.method`: There are two options available for this parameter: `"fdr"` (False Discovery Rate) and `"none"`.
 Regardless of how this parameter is set, it's crucial to note that the test function always performs adjustments post-testing.
 However, the `feature.mt.method` specifically influences the visualization in the volcano plot, guiding how p-values are adjusted in that context.

 By understanding and appropriately setting these parameters, users can ensure a more accurate and contextually relevant interpretation of the plotted results.